 - Including primary and secondary, to the scope and discipline.
-Connect evidence to claim/thesis. - Interpret sources to develop an analysis or synthesis. - Evaluate sources to develop an analysis or synthesis.

-Understand Implications and Make Conclusions
+Connect evidence to claim/thesis. - Interpret sources to develop an analysis or synthesis. - Interpret/evaluate sources to develop an analysis or synthesis. - 5.
+Understand Implications and Make Conclusions (required for HI1, SS1, SS2, SS3 & AH3) - Establish a conclusion that is tied to the range of information presented.

-- Establish a conclusion that is tied to the range of information presented. - Reflect on implications and consequences of stated conclusion.
+• Reflect on implications and consequences of stated conclusion.